pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: D

-Item.
 10. No geral, o texto

 (A) defende a ideia de um supervisor multilateral para a Internet, como por exemplo, a